puolimatkankrouvi/sorsakirjaus/README.md

 Requires server running at port 8081.

-My server implementation is in the server folder uses Koa.js framework in the main file server.js,
+My server implementation in the server folder uses Koa.js framework in the main file server.js,
 MongoDB database & Mongoose in db.js & init_db.js and
 Jest and Supertest for testing in test.js.